MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-onenote.md

 To identify users or devices in your organization using OneNote for Windows 10 via Microsoft Intune, follow these steps to run a report:

 - In Intune, navigate to: **All Services** > **Apps | Monitor** > **Monitor** > **Discovered apps**, then search for "Office.OneNote."
 - Look for the application version starting with `16001.xxxxx.xxxxx.x` to identify OneNote for Windows 10 users.
+The latest version is `16001.14326.22008.0`
   > [!NOTE]
-  > The sample migration script in the OneNote Deployment Guide works only with OneNote for Windows 10 devices on version `16001.14326.22008.0` or later.
+  > The sample migration script works only with OneNote for Windows 10 devices on version `16001.14326.22008.0`.

-### Migration policy development
+### Migration script customization guide

 To ensure a smooth migration to OneNote for Windows, organizations must customize the following sample script to complete the these functions: